-- 1) Confined space work should be avoided, if possible - 2) Task Risk Assessment (TRA) and rescue plan shall be provided for each confined space work, covering all hazards influencing the activities - Confined space work shall be covered by Permit to Work (PTW).
-Vessels: Approved by the Master.
-Onshore sites: Approved by the Site Manager - 4) Gas test shall be conducted before personnel enter the confined space - 5) Procedures shall be provided, including details on appointment of a responsible person, authorised gas tester, training requirements for the personnel carrying out the work, isolation of equipment, cleaning before entry, ventilation, testing of air quality, preparing emergency arrangements, etc. - 6) Entry watch shall be established to control access to confined space during work - 7) Conduct Toolbox Talk (TBT)/Take2 before work starts
+- Confined space work shall be covered by PTW.
+Vessels: Approved by the Master ('Special PTW') Onshore sites: Approved by the Site Manager - 2) Confined space work should be avoided, if possible - 3) Task Risk Assessment (TRA/SJA) and rescue plan shall be provided for each confined space work, covering all hazards influencing the activities - 4) Gas test shall be conducted before personnel enter the confined space to confirm that the oxygen level is OK and that no toxic gases are present - 5) Gas tester or gas detector shall be calibrated and validated for use - 6) Procedures shall be provided, including details on appointment of a responsible person, authorised gas tester, training requirements for the personnel carrying out the work, isolation of equipment, cleaning before entry, ventilation, testing of air quality, preparing emergency arrangements, etc. - 7) Entry watch shall be established to control access to confined space during work - 8) Conduct Toolbox Talk (TBT) and Take2 before work starts